-Schweitzer began her architectural studies at Princeton, where she graduated cum laude and received from the Philosophy Department both the Class of 1869 Prize in Ethics, and the Alexander Guthrie McCosh Prize for best thesis.
-Schweitzer received her Masters of Architecture, M.ARCH1, from UCLA and was awarded high distinction for her thesis of an office park.
+Schweitzer studied philosophy and architecture at Princeton University, where she received the Class of 1869 Prize in Philosophy and the Alexander Guthrie McCosh Prize.
+She received her Masters of Architecture with high distinction from UCLA ‘s Architecture and Urban Design Department.
 She is registered in both New York State and Connecticut, holds an NCARB record, and is a member of the AIA.
-Her CA license is pending.

 Please call Valerie Schweitzer AIA direct at this current time, for a facetime or phone consultation: 917.679.8177

 “Happiness comes out of every angle.” –Alain de Botton’s description of Butterfly Studio